Free Credit Score

 Category: Finance

-Free Credit Score Your credit score is a number ranging from 300-850, with lower numbers representing a "poor credit risk" and higher ones indicating an "excellent credit risk."
-Your credit score can make a difference of several hundred dollars a month in your mortgage or car payment.
-You may even be unable to get credit at all if your credit score is terrible.
+Your credit score is a number ranging from 300-850, with lower numbers representing a "poor credit risk" and higher ones indicating an "excellent credit risk."
+Your credit score can make a difference of several hundred dollars a month in your mortgage, loan or car payment.
+I was reminded of that recently when refinancing my mortgage.
+You may be unable to get credit at all if your credit score is terrible.
 But do you know what your credit score is right now?

 Most people don't know their credit scores.
-They may know what it was the last time they applied for a loan, but it may have changed since then.
-Perhaps your own credit activity triggered a change in your credit score.
-But identity theft is a growing problem, and ID thieves may be ruining your credit score without your knowledge.
+They may know what it was the last time they applied for a loan, but it most likely has changed since then.
+Perhaps your own credit activity (newly opened or closed accounts, high balances, payments, missed payments, or identity theft) triggered a change in your credit score.
+Identity theft is a growing problem, and ID thieves may be ruining your credit score without your knowledge.
+(See my related article Have You Made These Identity Theft Mistakes?)

 It's a good idea to monitor your credit score regularly to be on the lookout for changes that require investigation.
-But it can be costly to monitor your credit score.
+Just checking your score will not affect your rating, but it can be costly to monitor your credit score.
 Fortunately, if you know where to look, you can find out your credit score for free.

 Free Credit Score...
 With Strings Attached

-Yes, there lots of places online that offer a "free credit score" - one time, with strings attached.
+Yes, there lots of places online that offer a "free credit score" with strings attached.
 You'll have to fork over a credit card number for a trial subscription to an ongoing credit monitoring service.
-MyFICO.com, as well as the three major credit reporting agencies (Equifax, Experian, and Transunion) offer this type of credit monitoring services that give you access to your credit score.
+Some don’t even throw you the free trial bone.
+MyFICO.com will tell you your credit scores as reported by the three major credit reporting agencies – Equifax, Experian, and Transunion – if you sign up for a credit monitoring service that costs from $20 to $40 a month. (myFICO is the consumer division of FICO, the company that invented the FICO credit score.)

 TIP: Don't confuse your Credit SCORE with your Credit REPORT.
-Here's info on how to get a Free Credit Report, without getting ripped off.
+Here's info on how to get ALL FOUR of Your Free Credit Reports, without getting ripped off.
+(Yes, there are four!)

-Firms that make such offers are required by law to let you cancel a subscription without penalty during a trial period, which can range from only 7 to a more reasonable 30 days.
-But many people forget to cancel and get locked into contracts that can cost from $5 a month to over $100 a year.
+Firms that offer credit monitoring services are required by law to let you cancel a subscription without penalty during a trial period, which can range from only 7 to a more reasonable 30 days.
+But many people forget to cancel and get locked into contracts that can cost from $10 a month to over $480 a year.
 If you are diligent and highly organized, this might be a good way to get your credit score for free.
 But if you flirt with the bait regularly, the odds are that one day you will get hooked too.

-Some banks and major retailers offer ongoing credit score monitoring as part of their services.
-If you're lucky enough to be a member, the Pennsylvania State Employees Credit Union provides free monthly FICO scores.
-The Sears Solution MasterCard is another example.
-If you are shopping for a financial services provider, try to negotiate free credit score monitoring as part of any package you hope to put together.
+Many banks and major retailers offer ongoing credit score reporting and monitoring as part of their services.
+Credit unions and credit card providers may have similar perks.
+If you are shopping for a new bank or credit card, try to negotiate free credit score monitoring as part of any package you hope to put together.

 But don't kid yourself.
 Whoever gives you a credit score is paying something to the Big Three for it.
-You are going to pay for it somewhere among all the other charges you get from any service provider.
+You're probably paying for it somewhere among all the other charges you get from any service provider.

 A Truly FREE Credit Score?